GayatriTech0/employee-management-sql/README.md

 - Performing JOIN queries
 - Generating employee salary reports

+Data Visualization:

+- Created salary distribution visualizations using Tableau Public
+- Visualized department-wise employee count using bar charts
+- Used charts to support SQL-based analysis and reporting

 Screenshots:

-Project screeenshots and SQL queries are included in this repository
+Project screeenshots and SQL queries, and Tableau visualizations are included in this repository